lynnpepin/arbitration-opt-out-templates/README.md

 - [Cohost](https://cohost.org/)

-- More to be listed!

 ## Wall of fame

 Some services don't come with an arbitration clause at all.
 This is a good thing.

 - [USMobile](https://www.usmobile.com/terms)

-- More to be listed!

 # Contribution